Visit the incredible 'lost city of the Incas' by rail

 After time here, we return to Cusco visiting Awanachancha en route.
-In this small centre, you can find a surprising number of llamas, vicunas, guanacos, and alpacas, as well as a myriad of colourful cloths which are weaved in Awanachancha from their fur.
-Tonight there's an authentic Peruvian Folklore dinner at a local restaurant, the perfect way to end our South American adventure.
+In this small center, you can find a surprising number of llamas, vicunas, guanacos, and alpacas, as well as a myriad of colorful cloths which are weaved in Awanachancha from their fur.
+Tonight there's an authentic dinner at a local restaurant, the perfect way to end our South American adventure.

 Following an internal flight to Lima, your tour concludes.

 We recommend that for this tour you arrange flights to and from José Martí International Airport (LIM), approximately 12 miles from your start and end points in Lima.

 It is your responsibility to check and fulfil the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.